 Visit the Raising Godly Girls Blog for tips on how to help your girl navigate anxiety, loneliness, and fear.

 COVID-19 has changed the way we do everyday life.
-So, AHG is bringing you creative ideas, suggestions, and workarounds to finish the 2019-2020 Program Year strong.
+So, AHG is bringing you creative ideas, suggestions, and workarounds to start the 2020-2021 Program Year strong.

 Friendship isn’t canceled.